 |Dry Beef Cows|

 |Suckled Beef Cows |

 In most herds, nutrient intake in early lactation is one of the main limitations to high production and good reproductive performance.
 Inadequate dry matter intake (DMI) will limit peak production and, if body condition loss is excessive, first ovulation can be delayed.

 Using Straw in Cattle Rations

 Winter Feeding Programs for Cows and Calves

-Written by Nanita Blomquist, Alberta Ag-Info Centre, Alberta Agriculture and Rural Development
+Written and maintained by staff at the Alberta Ag-Info Centre, Alberta Agriculture and Rural Development